 Blackstone is a somewhat small town located in the state of Massachusetts.
 With a population of 9,104 people and two constituent neighborhoods, Blackstone is the 185th largest community in Massachusetts.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Blackstone is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Blackstone is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Blackstone is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Blackstone who work in office and administrative support (13.53%), sales jobs (12.21%), and business and financial occupations (7.59%).
+There are especially a lot of people living in Blackstone who work in office and administrative support (13.85%), sales jobs (10.88%), and business and financial occupations (7.74%).

 Also of interest is that Blackstone has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Blackstone is somewhat higher than in the average US city of 21.84%: 27.57% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Blackstone is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.63% of adults 25 and older in the town have at least a bachelor's degree.

 The most common language spoken in Blackstone is English.
 Other important languages spoken here include French and Spanish.